RedHat-Middleware-Workshops/dayinthelife-streaming/projects/module-1-ui-web/README.md

-# Module Zero UI
+# Lab 2 UI
-This UI connects to a WebSocket server and displays the most recently received events.
+This UI connects to a WebSocket server and displays the most recently received Orders by streaming them from a Kafka topic.

 ## Setup